Interoperability: Public safety

-Because first responders need to be able to communicate during wide-scale emergencies, interoperability is an important issue for law enforcement, fire fighting, emergency medical services, and other public health and safety departments.
+Because first responders need to be able to communicate during wide-scale emergencies, interoperability is an important issue for law enforcement, firefighting, emergency medical services, and other public health and safety departments.
 It has been a major area of investment and research over the last 12 years.
 Widely disparate and incompatible hardware impedes the exchange of information between agencies.
-Agencies' information systems such as computer-aided dispatch systems and records management systems functioned largely in isolation, in so-called information islands.
-Agencies tried to bridge this isolation with inefficient, stop-gap methods while large agencies began implementing limited interoperable systems.
-These approaches were inadequate and, in the US, the lack of interoperability in the public safety realm become evident during the 9/11 attacks on the Pentagon and World Trade Center structures.
+Agencies' information systems, such as computer-aided dispatch systems and records management systems, functioned largely in isolation, in so-called information islands.
+Agencies tried to bridge this isolation with inefficient, stopgap methods while large agencies began implementing limited interoperable systems.
+These approaches were inadequate and, in the US, the lack of interoperability in the public safety realm became evident during the 9/11 attacks on the Pentagon and World Trade Center structures.
 Further evidence of a lack of interoperability surfaced when agencies tackled the aftermath of Hurricane Katrina.

 In contrast to the overall national picture, some states, including Utah, have already made great strides forward.
 The Utah Highway Patrol and other departments in Utah have created a statewide data sharing network.

 The Commonwealth of Virginia is one of the leading states in the United States in improving interoperability.
 The Interoperability Coordinator leverages a regional structure to better allocate grant funding around the Commonwealth so that all areas have an opportunity to improve communications interoperability.
 Virginia's strategic plan for communications is updated yearly to include new initiatives for the Commonwealth – all projects and efforts are tied to this plan, which is aligned with the National Emergency Communications Plan, authored by the Department of Homeland Security's Office of Emergency Communications.

 The State of Washington seeks to enhance interoperability statewide.
 The State Interoperability Executive Committee (SIEC), established by the legislature in 2003, works to assist emergency responder agencies (police, fire, sheriff, medical, hazmat, etc.) at all levels of government (city, county, state, tribal, federal) to define interoperability for their local region.

 Washington recognizes that collaborating on system design and development for wireless radio systems enables emergency responder agencies to efficiently provide additional services, increase interoperability, and reduce long-term costs.
 This work saves the lives of emergency personnel and the citizens they serve.

 The U.S. government is making an effort to overcome the nation's lack of public safety interoperability.
 The Department of Homeland Security's Office for Interoperability and Compatibility (OIC) is pursuing the SAFECOM and CADIP and Project 25 programs, which are designed to help agencies as they integrate their CAD and other IT systems.

 The OIC launched CADIP in August 2007.
 This project will partner the OIC with agencies in several locations, including Silicon Valley.
 This program will use case studies to identify the best practices and challenges associated with linking CAD systems across jurisdictional boundaries.
 These lessons will create the tools and resources public safety agencies can use to build interoperable CAD systems and communicate across local, state, and federal boundaries.